 - You may feel very anxious and insecure after a family breakdown.
 Everything you believed to be permanent in your life has suddenly changed.
 People you trusted to always look after you are now gone.
 Even in families where their parent's relationship was violent and unhappy, young people can still grieve for the loss of a family life-style that was at least familiar and predictable.
 Every member of the family is suddenly faced with uncertainty.

 - High levels of anxiety can cause disrupted sleep, loss of appetite, over eating, low concentration, forgetfulness, nightmares, clumsiness.
-Read the topic Anxiety for more on this.
+Read the topic Anxiety for info about where to find out more on this.

 - You may start to worry about relationships, love and marriage.
 You may declare you'll never marry or you may become very careful about choosing your own future partners.
 This is common for young people who have witnessed their parent's separation.

 - Parents might look for your support and start telling you their problems.
 This may put stress on you and you might feel embarrassed by some things your parent tells you.
 It's OK to say you feel uncomfortable about this.
 If you're not sure how to tell your parent, talk it over with a school counsellor or a health professional.